kopalov/GTAV-SH-Mod/Possible Features.md

 ## Working RV Safepoint and Interiors<br>
 - Making both moving RV work as a safepoint with interior.<br>
 -- We need to get the interior from a trailer.<br><br>

+## Selling of houses<br>
+Houses are assigned a price for buying.
+Currently when it is sold you gain the same amount of money.
+No risk, No reward.
+So maybe this can be changed.<br><br>
+1. Adding costs for the realtor.<br>
+2. You select which realtor can sell it with all different prices but also different percentages in getting a big payout.<br><br>
+This way when you take the cheap realtor and are lucky you get a real big payout but when you are unlucky you make a huge loss.<br><br>